5 Easy Steps to Student Ambassador Assistance:

-It’s an honor for a student to be selected as a Student Ambassador and a win-win for both you and them.
-You can use the benefits explained below to help get your chosen student(s) and their parent(s) even more excited.
+It’s a nice recognition for a student to be selected by you as a Student Ambassador and a win-win for both you and them.
+You can use the benefits explained below to help get your student(s) and their parent(s) even more excited.

 Student Ambassadors have the chance to play a role in making sure they and their friends get to travel abroad by encouraging enrollments.
-They can especially help to shape their own travel experience by encouraging their friends and family they'd most like to have on tour.
+They can especially help to shape their own travel experience by encouraging registration from the friends and family they'd most like to have on tour.

 What are other ways I can encourage and reward my Student Ambassador?

 Here are some additional suggestions for ways to incentivize your Student Ambassador’s role and participation (at the discretion of you and your school):

 - Award academic extra credit

-- Spotlight the Student Ambassador at your parent trip meeting
+- Spotlight the Student Ambassador at your student and parent trip meeting

 - Spotlight/thank the Student Ambassador with a special gesture during your tour

 - Profile and recognize the Student Ambassador on your teacher/class/trip/school website or blog

 Can I have more than one Student Ambassador?